Singular sets for harmonic measure on locally flat domains with locally finite surface measure: Wolff snowflakes and harmonic measure

 \section{Wolff snowflakes and harmonic measure}

 We will now describe the construction of the Wolff snowflake domain.
 We follow closely the approach of \cite{LNV}, which in turn is just a small variant of the original construction of Wolff in \cite{Wolff}.
-For more rigorous details, see the aforementioned references.
+We also remark that the below description of the construction of the Wolff snowflakes is an almost verbatim copy of an analogous one in \cite{LNV}.
+For more details, see the aforementioned references.

 Let $\com_0=\{(x',x_{d+1}): x' \in \R^d, x_{d+1}>0\}$ and set $Q(r):=\{x' \in \R^d: -r/2 \leq x_i \leq r/2, \,\textup{for} \, 1 \leq i \leq d\}$.
 Then $Q(r)$ is a $d$-dimensional cube with side length $r$ and center $0$.
-Let $\phi:\R^d \to \R$ be a piecewise linear function with $\supp(\phi) \subset \{x' \in \R^d: |x'| <1/2$ and $\|\nabla \phi\|_\infty \leq \theta_0$.
+Let $\phi:\R^d \to \R$ be a piecewise linear function with $\supp(\phi) \subset \{x' \in \R^d: |x'| <1/2$ and $\|\nabla \phi\|_\infty \leq \theta$.
 For fixed $N$ large, set $\psi(x')= N^{-1} \phi(N x')$.
 Let $b>0$ be a small constant and let $Q$ be a $d$-cube (i.e., a $d$-dimensional cube contained in some hyperplane) with center $a_Q$ and side length $\ell(Q)$.
 Let $e$ be a unit normal to $Q$ and define

 where cch$E$ and int$E$ denote the closed convex hull and interior of $E$, respectively.
-For the cube $Q(1)$ set $e=-e_n=(0,\dots,0,1)$ and let
+For the cube $Q(1)$ set $e=-e_n=(0,\dots,0,-1)$ and let

-We assume that $N=N(b, \theta_0)$ is so large that $d\left (\partial \setminus \partial \Omega_0, \,\partial[P_{Q(1)} \cap \widetilde P_{Q(1)}] \right) \geq b/100$.
+We assume that $N=N(b, \theta)$ is so large that $\dist \left (\partial \setminus \partial \Omega_0, \,\partial[P_{Q(1)} \cup \widetilde P_{Q(1)}] \right) \geq b/100$.
 Note that $\partial \subset Q(1) \times [-1/2,1/2]$ consists of a finite number of $d$-dimensional faces.
 We fix a Whitney decomposition of each face.
 That is, we divide each face of $\partial$ into $d$-cubes $Q$, with side lengths $8^{-k}, k=1, 2, \dots$ which are proportional to their distance from the edges of the face they lie on.
 We also choose a distinguished $(d-1)$-dimensional ``side" for each $d$-cube.